-16 Depository Trust and Clearing Corporation, Trade Information Warehouse, Table 1: All Credit Products by Customer Type and Breakout by Product Type (Week Ended 27 June 2014), available at http://dtcc.com/en/repository-otc-data.aspx.
+17 Depository Trust and Clearing Corporation, Trade Information Warehouse, Table 1: All Credit Products by Customer Type and Breakout by Product Type (Week Ended 15 May 2015), available at http://dtcc.com/en/repository-otc-data.aspx.
+Gross notional outstanding data has not been adjusted to eliminate multiple-counting of cleared trades.